song01157/song01157.github.io/README.md

 Then I added the characteristic discourse "We are committed to interactive media design." of the institute website I designed on almost every page.
 This is also one of the characteristics that can highlight the institute's different characteristics.

+I think that creating an interactive media webpage is also an interesting challenge.
+I have used the knowledge we have learned.
+At the same time, in order to make this website look more authentic, I used some animations and borrowed some pictures and materials.
+I think The most interesting place I created is the flip card on the About page, which makes the introduction of people on the site look more interesting.
+I think I still need to improve the viewing effect of the overall page, but in the future, I will work harder to make the visual effect of the web page better and better.

 Images source:
 1.https://lancedadivas.home.blog/2019/03/13/interactive-websites/
 2.https://pixabay.com/photos/background-website-plant-wall-2691002/